taocpp/PEGTL/doc/Inputs-and-Parsing.md

 ### Stream Compatibility

-The PEGTL is designed to minimize the impact of the existence of the [stream inputs](TODO) on the core library.
+The PEGTL is designed to minimize the impact of the existence of the [stream parsing](Stream-Parsing.md) on the core library.
-This goal was mostly achieved with the exception of some input functions and how the rules use them.
+This goal was *mostly* achieved with the exception of some input functions and how the rules use them.
 All non-stream input classes implement the following functions for compatibility with the stream inputs.

 ```c++